eliotbaez/asciicodecbot2/README.md

 and vice versa.

 ## Hosting the bot
-Hosting the bot is simple and takes 1 argument.
+Hosting the bot is simple and takes no arguments.
 ASCIICodecBot responds to specially-formatted comments that mention its username.
 The bot is called from the command line, and runs indefinitely until a Keyboard Interrupt is sent.
 All other exceptions will be caught and the bot will